statespacedev/starid/readme.md

 *16.08.2018*

-switched to cmake. painful as expected, about ten hours worth with figuring out latest library versions, but nice. impressive once it's working. basically it's about automation and you have to let go of the urge to understand everything. keep it simple. get the simplest possible thing working, move on by minimalist steps letting cmake do everything its way. when you hit a block, go back, resimplify, and figure out what cmake wants. don't try to force it or outsmart it. ideal is build should just work. who wants to spend time on this stuff?
+switched to cmake. painful as expected but nice once it's working. keep it simple. get the simplest possible thing working, move on by minimalist steps letting cmake do everything its way. when you hit a block, go back, re-simplify, and figure out what cmake wants. don't try to force it.

-next step is move every libstarid interface into starid python. libstarid = pure *.so
+next step is to use libstarid only from starid python. libstarid = pure *.so

 *12.08.2018*